Dayenu: Text

+Composition date

+The earliest full text of the song occurs in the first medieval haggadah, which is part of the ninth-century Seder Rav Amram.
+Although this is likely the earliest known textual witness, the composition of the song probably predates the 10th century.
+Scholar Israel Yuval interprets the song as a Jewish response to Christian liturgical texts, particularly the Improperia, a prayer traditionally sung on Good Friday.
+The Christian text accuses the Jews of ingratitude toward God, who delivered them from Egypt, only for them to repay Him by crucifying Jesus.
+In contrast, the song Dayenu is filled with expressions of gratitude toward God for all He has done for the people of Israel.

 Associated customs

 Jews in Afghanistan and Iran hit each other over the head with green onions during the refrain beginning with the ninth stanza (Even if you had supplied our needs in the desert for 40 years but not provided us with manna).
 This may be due to a passage in Numbers 11:5–6, where the Israelites see manna and recall Egypt.
 "We remember the fish that we used to eat in Egypt, the cucumbers, the melons, the leeks, the onions and the garlic.
 Now our gullets are shriveled.
 There is nothing at all.
 Nothing but this manna to look at."
 It is thought that by beating each other with the onions they taught themselves not to yearn for Egypt or to forget Egyptian slavery.